Questions All Bloggers Need To Ask Part 3: Setting Sail

 Know the differences between these platform choices.
 Some limit as to writing what you want as well as owning your own content.or They may not provide the tools to style your blog in a way that benefits your goals.

 5. Let’s talk finances.
 Earning: Do you have a budget in mind?
 Do you want to earn $$ selling?
 Teaching?

 6. Finances again.
 Spending: Are there costs involved as far as materials?
 Gadgets?
 Phone?
 Computer?
 Postage?
 Education?
 Conferences?
 Programs?
 Technology?
 Office supplies?
+Travel?
 Do you have a budget in mind?

 You can always change your style and focus but at this point you are starting to invest your time, your money, and your efforts in building your readership.

-In the meantime please sign up for my weekly newsletter to stay on top of what Marilyn’s Treats is up to and attend the Linkup Parties hosted so I can help you share your content and reach readers that may have not yet discovered just how awesome you are!
+In the meantime please sign up for my weekly newsletter to stay on top of what Marilyn’s Treats is doing.
+Pleas attend the Linkup Parties I host.
+I can help you share your content and reach readers that may have not yet discovered just how awesome you are!